The Salty Bible

 3.1.
 Properly utilize audio tags

-Descriptions of common tags and ways to utilize them:
+Descriptions of recommended tags and their utility:

-Tag Name | Description |
+| Tag Name | Description |

 ALBUM |